-Home > Recipes > Sides > Handmade Pappardelle Pasta
+Home > Recipes > Sides > Handmade Ribbon Pasta (Pappardelle)

-Handmade Pappardelle Pasta is easier to make at home than you might think.
-4 staple ingredients and 25 minutes is all you need to make a batch of this ribbon egg pasta by hand – no fancy pasta machine needed.
+Handmade Ribbon Pasta such as this pappardelle is easier to make at home than you might think.
+4 staple ingredients and 25 minutes is all you need to create a batch of this ribbon egg pasta by hand – no fancy pasta machine needed.
 Enjoy them with your favorite pasta sauce, in soups, or stews.

 Table of contents